 The Mohawk Cheer – I don’t know if that’s a standard one, but we do that one all the time.
 As well as one that starts – Can you spin around like Michael Jackson, ….
 We might have made these up.

 What do you do besides running to keep yourself healthy, confident, and joyful?

 I try to do strength training 2-3 days per week.
 I try hard to eat healthy, but I LOVE food and wine, so it’s always a balance.
 I spend lots of time with my husband and daughters, and get lots of energy from cooking and traveling.
 Spending time with girlfriends is a must, but as an introvert, my alone time is even more important!

 Any woman who has the confidence, drive and guts to chase her dreams!
 And my badass friend, Lynn Wyatt, who has been battling cancer for years and she just never, ever stops fighting, but more importantly, she never stops truly living.

 Who has impacted your life the most and encouraged you to be your beautiful, healthy, and courageous self?

 I created my webpage and then did an email blast to my “first tier” friends, colleagues and family.
 I made it more of a “blog” and would send occasional updates about my training, challenges, places I’ve been running, etc. and of course, thanking everyone who contributed and reminding anyone who still wanted to donate, they could.
 I have a generous community of people surrounding me, so I was fortunate to be able to reach my goal relatively easily.
 Make it personal is my #1 recommendation – people will read about GOTR and agree it’s a great organization, but in reality, the people you reach out to will be supporting YOU!

 What words of encouragement would you share with a girl starting with Girls on the Run?

-Thank you for all your support of Girls on the Run, Naneka!
-If you want to donate to Naneka's fundraising efforts, click here.
+Thank you for all your support of Girls on the Run, Dana!
+If you want to donate to Dana's fundraising efforts, click here.